-So if being seen as luckier means selling twice as many tickets, then they are going to make sure you know about those local big winners.
+So if being seen as luckier means selling twice as many tickets (and doubling your lottery retail profit), then they are going to make sure you know about those local big winners.

 You can also begin to imagine how many more tickets they would sell if they had sold one of the really big winners (5 times as many, maybe 10 times?).

 Hang On, They Sold Twice As Many Tickets..!